-George W, Simmons was a retail clothing merchant, proprietor of the Oak Hall Men’s and Boy’s Clothing House at 32-44 North Street.
+George W. Simmons was a retail clothing merchant, proprietor of the Oak Hall Men’s and Boy’s Clothing House at 32-44 North Street.
 In 1876, he was a leader in the citizens’ movement to save Old South Meetinghouse from being demolished.
-He and his wife, Frances A. (Gay) Simmons, lived at 6 Walnut.
+He and his wife, Frances Adelaide (Gay) Simmons, lived at 6 Walnut.
 They also maintained a home in Nahant.

 On May 29, 1872, 299 Beacon was purchased from George W. Simmons by Henry Elmer Townsend.
 He and his wife, Emilie Wilhelmine (Kaupe) Townsend, lived at 45 Commonwealth with his mother, Wealthy Ann (Beecher) Townsend, the widow of Elmer Townsend.
 They continued to live there until about 1874, when they moved to 299 Beacon.

 A physician by training, Henry Townsend was president of the Shoe Machinery Manufacturing Company and later became an investor in patents.